kyrgyz-nlp/kloop-corpus/README.md

 -   [ ] Introduce --start-from='2020-04' kind of args to the crawler
 -   [ ] Introduce upsert logic: if the article is not in the DB, then crawl and save
 -   [ ] Remove extra whitespaces from the articles
--   [ ] Add webpages with basic corpus statistics: `frequensy dictionary`, `most frequent n-grams` etc.
+-   [ ] Add webpages with basic corpus statistics: `frequency dictionary`, `most frequent n-grams` etc.